overhangio/tutor/README.md

     make cms-shell

+## Android app (beta)

+The Android app for your platform can be easily built in just one command:

+    make android

+If all goes well, the debuggable APK for your platform should then be available in ./data/android.
+To obtain a release APK, you will need to obtain credentials from the app store and add them to `config/android/gradle.properties`.
+The, run:

+    make android-release

+Building the Android app for an Open edX platform is currently labeled as a **beta feature** because it was not fully tested yet.
+In particular, there is no easy mechanism for overriding the edX assets in the mobile app.
+This is still a work-in-progress.

 ## For developers

 In addition to running Open edX in production, you can use the docker containers for local development.
 This means you can hack on Open edX without setting up a Virtual Machine.
 Essentially, this replaces the devstack provided by edX.